 72 can be evenly divided by the numbers: 2, 3, 4, 6, 8, 9.
 At this point, we will pick the number of even decreases.
 Let’s pick 6 to give it a nice round shape.
 Decreasing 4 or less will decrease slowly, but the more decreases you have the more rounded the shape of your hat is, it’s a matter of preference.

 72 divided by 6 equals 12 stitches, and we will be decreasing with a k2tog this means our first row of decreasing will be [k10, k2tog] repeated 6 times.
 If working a slouchy hat and working the decrease every other round, you would then work the following round in the moss stitch, then the next round would be another decreasing round of k19, k2tog.
 Eventually, when there are too few stitches to work on a circular needle change to double pointed needles and continue to decrease until you only have 6 stitches remain on your hat.
 Thread tail through remaining stitches, draw up tight to close and fasten off securely.

 Finish your hat by weaving in your ends.
 Add more interest to your hat with a pompom, you can make one out of yarn or faux fur, the possibilities are truly endless for these knitted hats.

 Knitted hats using bulky yarn are very trendy and we don’t see that trend slowing down soon.
 These are fun items to make as gifts or even to sell at craft shows.
+To make it more fun and stand out, check out this yarn featuring Gemstone colors.
 Make sure to use the tag #sharewithmary and tag us in your hat photos.
 We love seeing what you make.